Omni-MC/LanternsPlus/README.md

 These lanterns can be placed on the floor, hung from a ceiling, placed on the wall, and even placed underwater.

-The mod currently contains three lanterns.
+The mod currently contains four lanterns.

 -Prismarine Lantern